Here, we take an in-depth look at the latest monitoring information for Croatia.

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

 - The Croatian Implementation Act, among other provisions, designates the Croatian Regulatory Authority for Network Industries (HAKOM) as the Digital Services Coordinator.
-Furthermore, the Implementation Act outlines the coordination among Croatian regulatory bodies for the enforcement and supervision of the DSA.
+Furthermore, the Implementation Act outlines the coordination among Croatian regulatory bodies for the enforcement and supervision of the Digital Services Act (DSA).

 - The definition of ‘harmful online content’ does not exist as a definition in Croatian laws.
 However, the essence of harmful online content is contained in various country-level laws and regulations, which may penalise wrongdoing.